 A very important part of your PR campaign as a DIY artist is presenting yourself well to blogs, podcasts, online music communities, music websites and magazines.
 It’s a given that if you’re at the stage where you’re ready to approach the press about your music, you should have at least two things: a professional-sounding collection of your songs – whether that is in the form of an LP or a full-length album – that represents you at your best; tangible proof that you are playing whenever and wherever possible, working hard at providing an engaging experience for your fan base – who essentially act as your paying “clients,” buying albums and coming to your shows – and to turn new people onto your music.
 Assuming you have both those things going for you, what comes next?

-In the Digital Age, where almost everything you need to know about your brand can live conveniently online, a lot revolves around email.
+Although almost everything you need to know about your brand can live conveniently online, a lot revolves around email.
 A well-crafted email can land you and your band more free advertising than you could ever afford (which is incredibly important, especially if you really are paving the road of your music career entirely by yourself).
 However, a bad one will end up in the “Deleted Items” folder, often before even one note of one song hits a single ear.

 You don’t necessarily have to be a highly-trained writer or even a great natural marketer to put together an attention-getting email; neither of these skills is typically the #1 strength of most musicians.
 But if you’re serious about making music your career, you do have to approach the media thoughtfully and professionally and think like a business owner whenever you’re presenting yourself and your music.
 The following are five tips to think about before (long before!) you hit “send” on that next email.